Behaviour Policy 2024.docx

 MOBILE PHONES

 Students may bring mobile phones into school as some of our students rely on this regard to attachment difficulties.
 They are advised to hand them in or if they choose not should remain unused and out of site during lesson times and only accessed at agreed break times.
 Failure to comply with this may mean the phone being confiscated and returned at the end of the day.
-Students are encouraged not to bring motorbike phones into school or hand them in.
+Students are encouraged not to bring mobile phones into school or hand them in.
 No responsibility of loss or damage will be provided by the school.
+If a student cannot abide by the school rules in regard to appropraite mobile phone use, SLT request that parents ensure that the individual (s) leave their phone at home.

 SUSPECTED CRIMINAL BEHAVIOUR